SENODROOM/QuantumMeet/README.md

 1. Browser 1: create a meeting as "Alice", copy the link, join
 2. Browser 2 / incognito: open the same link as "Bob"
-3. You should see both video streams; chat and mute signals should sync via Ably
+3. You should see both video streams; chat and mute signals sync via the event bus

 ### Test C: API health